Page

 per-5000-word metrics.

-The first scatterplot shows the values of science, religion,
+The first scatterplot illustrates the basic concept with four groups of

 color-coded by series.
 The Dark Energy series shows more spread in both

-the sexy scenes and the religion dimensions; however, the averager values for
+the sexy scenes and the religion dimensions; however, the average values for

 each series are close in all three dimensions.

-The second scatterplot compares the values in the action,
+The third scatterplot compares the values in the action,

 travel, and business dimensions.
 There are major differences in all three